-Cycling Safety Tips
+Safety Tips & Regulations

-It is particularly important to increase your visibility after dark, at dawn or dusk, or in difficult weather conditions such as rain, fog or snow.
+- Reflective Materials: it is particularly important to increase your visibility after dark, at dawn or dusk, or in difficult weather conditions such as rain, fog or snow.
 Wear brightly coloured clothing and/or a safety vest with reflective strips.
 Put reflective materials on your bike and clothing including front forks and rear stays, wheels, pedals, helmets, wrists and ankles.
 Reflective bands or lights on wrists make hand signals more visible.

-Use hand signals well in advance of any turn and always do a shoulder check for traffic before you signal a turn.
+- Hand Signals: use hand signals well in advance of any turn and always do a shoulder check for traffic before you signal a turn.
 The correct sequence is:

 - Keep both hands on the handlebars and scan backwards over your left shoulder for traffic.